monsoonssn/cpsc-471-project/notes.md

 - ask TA for permission to use Express instead of ASP.NET asap
 - add on change cascade to primary keys
 - TODO need to add delete methods for all /{identifier} api paths
+- Change Form in appointment - city???
+- get rid of card/button in profile